Research Theme Leader for Economic Assessment

-Dr. Scott Farrow serves as Research Theme Leader for Economic Assessment at USC's National Center for Risk and Economic Analysis of Terrorism Events (CREATE) and Professor in the Department of Economics at UMBC, a branch of the University of Maryland.
+Dr. Scott Farrow serves as Research Theme Leader for Economic Assessment at CREATE, Professor in the Department of Economics at UMBC, a branch of the University of Maryland and as a Research Fellow at CREATE.

 Since receiving his Ph.D. in economics from Washington State University in 1983, Dr. Farrow has served as a member of the faculty at Carnegie Mellon University and the Pennsylvania State University, twice in the Executive Office of the President under both Democratic and Republican administrations including time as Associate Director of the Council on Environmental Quality, and in the Department of the Interior.
 He has consulted internationally and is the founding editor of the Journal of Benefit-Cost Analysis.